codeconscious/game-of-life-cli/README.md

 ## TODO

-* Adding and editing application settings
+* Adding and editing JSON application settings
 * Allow submitting seeds manually (maybe)
+* Allow only single-byte characters to represent cells
 * Check the possibility of higher resolution